 How much is that doggie in the window?
-(Feelings of a stray dog)
+A stray dog’s feelings.

 I like my new place.
 It is dry and I have water and food.
 Last night I fell asleep with a full tummy, on a soft blanket!
 It isn’t much, but it was dry and it kept me warm and I was out of the wind and the wet streets and nobody kicked me.
 Yesterday a friendly lady even gave me a cuddle.
 Her cheek was soft and warm; it felt good on the inside.